 Where a Development Application (DA) is required, the usual steps in the process are: Buildcert can assist in undertaking appropriate site analysis and assessments to understand any site constraints, such as flooding, bushfire risk or soil/slope constraints for example.
 Completion of appropriate plans/drawings for your development proposal to accommodate site constraints, as best as practical, is the next step in the process.
 Once plans are complete, Buildcert organises the appropriate review and endorsement from government authorities, such as the Water Authority, which is usually required prior to the lodgement of your DA.
 At the same time your plans are being endorsed by other authorities, Buildcert prepares the application in readiness for lodging with Council.
 This would normally include preparation of a Statement of Environmental Effects (SoEE) to support your development, which addresses the potential impacts your development may have on the environment and surrounding neighbours.
 Buildcert will regularly communicate with Council to track the progress of the application, in an effort to ensure Council has sufficient information to allow a timely assessment.
 Buildcert will update clients regularly throughout this process.
 Should Council require any additional information throughout the assessment process, Buildcert will liaise with you [...]

 A Complying Development Certificate is a combined planning and construction approval available for clients who want to build a commercial/industrial development, new single or two storey home, renovate your existing home, add a granny flat, garage or a swimming pool.
 The Complying Development approval is fast tracked approval which does not require a development application at your local council.
 The Complying Development approval is issued from our office when the proposed development meets the NSW Government’s Housing Code criteria and complies with the Building Code of Australia.
-Refer to our Resources page or visit State Environmental Planning Policy (Exempt and Complying Codes) 2008 for further details.
+If you require further information, please visit State Environmental Planning Policy (Exempt and Complying Codes) 2008.

 If building work is to be carried out as “complying” development, no building work is to commence until a Complying Development Certificate has been issued and a Principal Certifying Authority (PCA) has been appointed.
 Council must be given at least two days' notice of the commencement of the building work, which will be completed by Buildcert on your behalf.
 Council does not require any notification when “exempt” work is carried out.
 Where development consent (Council DA) is required for building work, no work can commence until Council has granted consent, a construction certificate has been issued and a Principal Certifying Authority (PCA) has been appointed.
 Council must be given at least two days' notice of the commencement of the building work, which will be completed by Buildcert on your behalf.
 Buildcert can approve Complying Development Certificates, Construction Certificates and provide Principal Certifying Authority (PCA) services for your development.